zvlex/my_blog/_posts/2019-03-13-deploy-jekyll-with-mina-on-digital-ocean.md

 image: /assets/article_images/2019-02-13-asdf/haven1-i_see_stars-01-1024x768.png
 ---

-Let's deploy your Jekyll blog on DigitalOcean or any other dedicated server.
+Let's deploy [Jekyll](http://jekyllrb.com) blog on [DigitalOcean](https://m.do.co/c/51b036646dd1) or any other dedicated server.
+> My favorite distro is [Fedora](https://getfedora.org/), so all example will work only on Fedora/CentOS.

 ---
 ### Mina